casper-network/docs/source/docs/casper/operators/aws-nodes/1-deploying.md

 ## Docker Container Structure

-The code includes a devcontainer that contains all the preinstalled requirements.
-Using docker compose or VSCode itself, developers construct this container, which encompasses the following file structure:
+The code includes a development container (or dev container for short) for all the preinstalled requirements.
+Using Docker Compose or VSCode, developers construct this container, which encompasses the following file structure:

 | Folder   | Folder Tree |
 | -------- | ----------- |